victoria4318/Automated-File-Organizer/README.md

 <h1>Automated File Organizer</h1>

 <h2>Description</h2>
-This automated file organizer quickly and efficiently sorts files within a specified directory by categorizing them based on file type.
-It streamlines the process of decluttering a messy desktop, making it easy to organize files in just seconds!
+Python script that categorizes and organizes files in a specified directory based on file type.
+This tool simplifies desktop organization, making it easy to declutter files in seconds.
 <br />

 <h2>Languages and Utilities Used</h2>